 About our Program

 The Rian Immigrant Center is a U.S. Department of State designated visa sponsor for the J-1 Exchange Visitor visa program.
 Irish citizens and international students who are current students or recent graduates of Irish universities, can intern in the U.S. in their field of study for up to 12 months to gain experience and enhance their future career and academic pursuits.
-The Rian Immigrant Center became an accredited J-1 visa sponsor in 2008 and has since supported more than 2,500 graduates and students through our programs.
+The Rian Immigrant Center has since supported more than 3,000 graduates and students since 2008.

 “The J-1 IWT program is by far the best opportunity for graduates who want to gain vital work experience and go on a life-changing adventure.
-My J-1 IWT program to San Diego, California provided me with professional and personal development that was unparalleled to any other option.
-My first piece of advice is if you are considering the J-1 IWT – simply go for it… you will reap the benefits tenfold.”
+My J-1 IWT program to San Diego, California provided me with professional and personal development that was unparalleled to any other option.”

 — Christopher Dixon-O’Mara, 2016